sergiomadd/StardewValleyMods/ItemPipes/docs/testing.md

 You should try reporting your problem in this order.
 1) Create a new issue on this github page.
 Add the Item Pipes label, try explain the problem and a way to replicate it.
 2) If you are not familiar with github, ping me (@sergiomadd#5168) on the Stardew Valley discord with you issue.
 3) If I don't answer in a few days I might be offline of discord.
-Then you can send a DM to this twitter account (@) and I will read the issue when I have free time.
+Then you can send a DM to this twitter account (@madded__) and I will read the issue when I have free time.

 ---